aadi2212/kodekloud-engineer-program/Day89/Task.md

 Service enabled on boot

 📋 Validation Checklist

- vsftpd installed on all app servers
+✅ vsftpd installed on all app servers

- vsftpd service started
+✅ vsftpd service started

- vsftpd service enabled
+✅ vsftpd service enabled

- Playbook runs without extra arguments
+✅ Playbook runs without extra arguments

- Executable by user thor
+✅ Executable by user thor

 🧠 Key Learnings

-Package installation using Ansible
+Automating package installation using Ansible

-Service management using the service module
+Managing services with the service module

-Importance of Ansible idempotency
+Understanding Ansible idempotency

-Handling transient failures in lab environments
+Handling transient failures in real-world environments

 🏁 Conclusion

-This task demonstrates how Ansible can be used to automate service installation and management across multiple servers in a reliable and repeatable way.
+This task demonstrates how Ansible can be used to reliably automate service installation and management across multiple servers while maintaining consistency and repeatability.